aadcg/lisp-unit2/README.md

 messages about failures, warnings, errors and empty tests (empty tests had no assertions).

-When running interactively `with-summary` can provide real-time output printing start messages and result messages for each test.
+When running interactively `with-summary` can provide real-time output, printing start messages and result messages for each test.
 `with-assertion-summary` provides even more detailed output printing a message for each assertion passed or failed.

-Test results (from many runs) can be captured using `with-test-results`.
-The arg: `collection-place` will copy all the results as they arrive into a location of your choosing.
-The arg:
-`summarize?` will print a failure summary of each test-run after all of the tests are finished running.
+Test results (from one or many runs) can be captured using `with-test-results`.
+The arg: `collection-place` will copy all the results as they arrive into a location of your choosing (eg: variable, object slot).
+The arg: `summarize?` will print a failure summary of each test-run after all of the tests are finished running.
 This is useful for collecting separate results for many packages or systems (see test-asdf-system-recursive).
 If no args are provided summarize? is defaulted to true.

 ##  Remaining Tasks
 *  Expanded internal testing.

 ### Future Features
 * Benchmarking tools
+* More interop with other test systems

 [orig]: <http://www.cs.northwestern.edu/academics/courses/325/readings/lisp-unit.html>
   "Original Lisp Unit"